 The oldest Labor Day parade in Indiana happens every year in Lowell.
 Past years of the Lowell Labor Day Parade & Labor Day Fest have featured a giant community garage sale, a Texas Hold’em tournament, live music, beer garden, car shows, kids games, cook-offs, horseshoe tournament, magicians, and fireworks.
 And don’t forget the food: hot dogs and kraut, pierogies, Mexican mix, shish-ka-bobs, pulled pork sandwiches, kettle corn, elephant ears and more!

-Just east of Lowell is Buckley Homestead, learn about pioneer times of farming life during the 19th and early 20th centuries on this living history farm.
-This site offers a number of events including a World War II reenactment featuring authentic weapons and heavy artillery.
+Just east of Lowell is Buckley Homestead, where visitors learn about pioneer times and farming life during the 19th and early 20th centuries on this living history farm.
+This site offers a number of events, including a World War II reenactment featuring authentic weapons and heavy artillery.

 Lowell’s Parks Department is dedicated to providing positive leisure and recreational outlets for its citizens.
 Freedom Bark Park is one of the facilities designed with our four-legged friends in mind.

 According to City-Data.com the median household income for Lowell homes from a 2016 study shows an income of $66,615 compared to $52,314 for all of Indiana.

 Median home values for Lowell in the same time frame were $161,857 compared to $134,800 for the rest of the state.

 For up-to-date information on homes for sale in Lowell review these listings or contact our office to set up an appointment.